 Head to Cockscomb in SoMa for the stunning, inspiring atmosphere; stay for the Impossible Burger.
 Cockscomb is now serving the burger every day during lunch, and they top it with lettuce, Dijon, Gruyere, bread and butter pickles, and caramelized onion.
-To get to Cockscomb in the heart of the city, take the Muni K/T light rail to Fourth and King streets.
+To get to Cockscomb in the heart of the city, take the N or T Muni light rail to Fourth and King streets.

 EPIC Steak (369 Embarcadero)

 Steak isn't the only thing you can get at EPIC Steak.
 Vegetarians and non-meat eaters will love their version of the Impossible Burger, which is served with caramelized onions, smoked cheddar and chipotle aioli.

 Gott's Roadside is located in San Francisco's famous Ferry Building.
 Enjoy your Impossible Burger in a classic cheeseburger style with American cheese, lettuce, tomatoes, pickles and special sauce.
 You can also choose from a big selection of other burgers, including a Texas Avocado burger, which has Jack cheese and sliced avocado.

 This modern bar and grill champions the hamburger’s little brother: the slider.
 Of course, they put their own twist on vegan burgers and introduced the Impossible slider.
 Each slider can be ordered individually, so this is a perfect place to mix and match a variety of flavors and creations.